BDC Training Programs: The 5 Best Options for Dealerships in 2026

 Best for: New hire onboarding practice, daily skill reinforcement, targeted objection handling practice, and any situation where manager time is the constraint on training volume.

 The right platforms: Look for automotive-specific AI that understands BDC context — not generic sales training AI applied to dealership scenarios.
-DealSpeak is built specifically for automotive BDC phone skills, with scenarios designed around the objections, conversations, and outcomes that matter in the dealership context.
+DealSpeak's automotive BDC training is built specifically for dealership phone skills, with scenarios designed around the objections, conversations, and outcomes that matter in the dealership context.
+For a deeper look at how AI call practice works in a BDC, see AI BDC call training.

 Category 5: Manager-Led Internal Programs